 Parliamentary control is a collective term for the Riksdag’s special powers to review and monitor the work of the Government and the public administration.
-Its three pillars comprise:
+The three pillars comprise:

 - Parliamentary review: the right of Members of the Riksdag to pose questions to the Government, the Parliamentary Committee on the Constitution (KU) reviews the actions of ministers and the handling of government matters, the Riksdag has the power to initiate a vote of no confidence in a minister or the Government.

-- Judicial review: The Parliamentary Ombudsmen (JO) ensures that government agencies treat citizens in accordance with the law.
+- Judicial review: The Parliamentary Ombudsmen (JO) ensures that governmental authorities treat citizens in accordance with the law.

 - Efficiency audits: The Swedish National Audit Office reviews what government funds are used for and how efficiently they are used.

-The four Parliamentary Ombudsmen (JO) are appointed directly by the Riksdag.
-The Ombudsmen are completely independent in their decisions and answer directly to Riksdag.
+The four Parliamentary Ombudsmen are appointed directly by the Riksdag.
+The ombudsmen are independent in their decisions and answer directly to the Riksdag.
 Each autumn they submit an annual report to the Riksdag which contains an account of the work carried out during the previous working year with statistics and a selection of decisions.